Argentina – COVID-19: Another Extension for Residency Deadlines

-The rapid worldwide spread of the coronavirus has underpinned the National Immigration Office’s decisions (e.g., to remain closed, to gradually recommence certain operations, etc.), as it adjusts its policies and processes considering the evolution of the public health emergency, to help bring some certainty to individuals who have needed to extend their stay in Argentina.
+The rapid worldwide spread of the coronavirus has underpinned the National Immigration Office’s decisions, as it adjusts its policies and processes in light of the health emergency to help bring some certainty to individuals who need to extend their stay in Argentina.

-a) Extending the validity of the individual’s residence status granted under Article 23 (temporary residence) and Article 24 (transitory residences) of Law 25.871 for thirty (30) days (until 18 November 2020);
+1. Extending the validity of the individual’s residence status granted under Article 23 (temporary residence) and Article 24 (transitory residence) of Law 25.871 for thirty (30) days (until 17 July 2020);

-b) Extending the validity of the “Residence Precaria” (Certificado de Residencia Precaria – a three-month interim residence certificate while an application for temporary or permanent residence is being processed) granted in the framework of Article 20 (residence applications) (until 18 November 2020);
+2. Extending the validity of the ‘’Residence Precaria’’ (Certificado de Residencia Precaria – a three month interim residence certificate while the application for temporary or permanent residence is being processed) granted according to the framework of Article 20 (until 17 July 2020);

-c) Extending the validity of the registration of the local company at the National Immigration Office for thirty (30) days as of the expiry date (until 18 November 2020);
+3. Extending the validity of the registration of the local company at the National Immigration Office for thirty (30) days as of the expiry date (until 17 July 2020);

-d) Suspending the deadlines for compliance with any notice or summons emanating from ongoing proceedings for thirty (30) days (until 18 November 2020).
+4. Suspending the deadlines for compliance with any notice or summons emanating from ongoing proceedings for thirty (30) days (until 17 July 2020).

 Any individuals impacted by the new rules may wish to consult with their global mobility advisers and immigration legal counsel as soon as possible for advice on next steps.

-* Please note that KPMG LLP (U.S.) does not provide any immigration services.
+* Please note that KPMG LLP (U.S.) does not provide any immigration services or legal services.
 However, KPMG Law LLP in Canada can assist clients with U.S. immigration matters.